-For each wind speed evaluated, we simulated a total of approximately 5,000 virtual storms for hurricanes with onshore landfall locations and a total of 20,000 virtual storms for the offshore locations, see step 1 in Figure 1.
+For each wind speed evaluated, we simulated a total of approximately 5,000 virtual storms for hurricanes with onshore landfall locations and a total of 20,000 virtual storms for the offshore locations; see process 1 in Fig. 1.
 The difference is because we found it more challenging to achieve convergence for offshore tracks.
 This resulted in a different number of hurricane scenarios in the different zones, as shown in Table II.
-In addition, the tracks identified as the "top 10" tracks in each zone were rerun for all peak wind speeds, see steps 2 and 3 in Figure 1.
-The "top 10" tracks are the 10 hurricanes with the highest related number of power outages identified in step 1 in Figure 1.
-This resulted in 60 additional storms for each peak wind speed, when including the original "top 10" storms for each peak wind speed, we refer to these as the "top 70" tracks (10 tracks for each of the 7 peak wind speeds).
+In addition, the tracks identified as the "top 10" tracks in each zone were rerun for all peak wind speeds; see processes 2 and 3 in Fig. 1.
+The "top 10" tracks are the 10 hurricanes